-Teaching Reading & Writing at Parklands Community Primary School
+Teaching Phonics, Reading & Writing at Parklands Community Primary School

 In Nursery & Reception, children are supported via a range of activities to develop the motor skills required to be efficient writers.
 Activities include Dough Gym and Funky Fingers sessions.
 Children are encouraged to mark make using a variety of materials both in the classroom and beyond, including in the outdoor environment.
 As children progress through Foundation Stage, they receive guidance on letter formation.
 Displays, prompts, resources and examples of writing can be found throughout the indoor and outdoor classroom environments to promote these skills and motivate pupils.